Heisenberg-Xd/Heisenberg-Xd/README.md

 <!-- ABOUT -->
 ## 🧊 Who Am I?
-I'm a developer who writes code the same way Tetris blocks fall —
+I'm a developer who writes code —
 **fast, chaotic, and surprisingly well-aligned at the end.**

 I build:
 - 🖥️ Clean & powerful **frontend experiences**
 - 🔥 Scalable **Flask / FastAPI backends**
 - 🤖 Smart features using **AI/ML**
-- 🎮 And of course… random retro-themed fun stuff 😎
+- 🎮 And of course… random fun stuff 😎

 <br/>